2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes/v13/ientity-links/index.md

 2sxc v13 cleans up some historic, deprecated functionality.
 They were not used much, but if you have code which used this, here's how to fix any code in production.

-Specifically, these features were removed which convert special `file:...` and `page:...` links on the `IEntity`:
+Specifically, features were removed which convert special `file:...` and `page:...` links on the `IEntity`:

 > [!IMPORTANT]
 > You are probably not affected